Track Busway Comparison STEEL and ALUMINUM Leaders USA TrackBusway & Starline *

 ALUMINUM vs. STEEL Track Busway – Side-by-Side System Comparison

-ALUMINUM busway is capable of higher ampacity per feed, while STEEL track busway is designed for lower-amperage distributed feeds.
+ALUMINUM busway may be configured for higher ampacity per feed, while STEEL track busway is designed for lower-amperage distributed feeds.
 The comparison table below summarizes how each approach impacts installation, ampacity, and future changes.
 Click any feature name to jump to the matching section in the detailed comparison.

 Side-by-Side System Comparison